mikael-ros/slumper/README.md

 ---

 ## 📚 Default library ✅️
 These books are included with the site.
+The permission to use them has been granted explicitly by the respective authors on the date referenced in the ``Accepted`` column.

 | Course | Book title | Author | Accepted |
 |--------| ---------- | ------ | ---------- |